eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

   1. A full mass matrix adapted on an expanding schedule (`diag_exp`)
   1. A low-rank approximation to the mass matrix using [Adrian Seyboldt's `covadapt` library](https://github.com/aseyboldt/covadapt).

-I benchmarked these tuning methods against six models:
+I benchmarked these adaptation methods against six models:

   1. A 100-dimensional multivariate normal with a non-diagonal covariance matrix (`mvnormal`)
   1. A 100-dimensional multivariate normal with a low-rank covariance matrix (`lrnormal`)